Ay1tsMe/minimalWebsite/tuxtower/content/blog/Hyprlandrevamp.md

 +++
-title = "Look at this beautfiul rice!" date = 2023-10-26
+title = "Look at this beautiful rice!" date = 2023-10-26
 +++